tholonia/the-book/chapters/27-The_Tholonic_I-Ching.md

 One way to test this would be to find a model that has existed for many years, purports to explain the nature of reality and is expressed in a language compatible with, or translatable to, geometry or mathematics, which would be necessary to make valid comparisons with the thologram.

-Many religious, spiritual and mythology models claim to shed light on the mystery of reality, and even though we can find metaphorical parallels within the thologram, that is not sufficient to make a solid case.
+Many religious, spiritual and mythology models claim to shed light on the mystery of reality, and even though we can find parallels within the thologram, that is not sufficient to make a solid case.
 We need something more quantified.

 The closest Western models that we can find are science and its precursor, alchemy or astrology.
 However, we want to find a model that is outside the realm of Western science and thought.
 We also prefer to find a model that is more ancient as the hypothesis here is that both ancient and modern models of reality have the same conceptual foundation.